-Leases are classified as finance leases whenever the terms of the lease, transfers substantially all the risks and rewards of ownership to the lessee.
+Leases for which the Company is a lessor is classified as a finance or operating lease.
+Whenever the terms of the lease transfer substantially all the risks and rewards of ownership to the lessee, the contract is classified as a finance lease.
 All other leases are classified as operating leases.